 Books, Films, Exhibitions, Research

-The AOT published the book: Susanne Wenger: Her House and Her Art Collection and provided assistance to filmmakers making four documentary films.
+The AOTF published the book: Susanne Wenger: Her House and Her Art Collection and provided assistance to filmmakers making four documentary films.
 Members of the AOT assisted Susanne and published her book: The Sacred Groves of Osogbo.
-The AOT has also hosted exhibitions of New Sacred Art in Lagos.
+The AOTF has also hosted exhibitions of New Sacred Art in Lagos.
 We encourage and assist scholars who wish to do research about Yoruba heritage and the role of Susanne Wenger and the New Sacred Art Movement.